Bailey-Lievens/docker-compose-boilerplate/readme_symfony.md

 After you're free to interact with anything Symfony related.

 ## Commands:
+You can add more commands in the package.json file.
 - `yarn dev` Compile all assets to the public folder
 - `yarn watch` Compile all assets upon file change

 ## Notes:
-- No idea how I can setup hot reloading :shrug:
+- No idea how I can set up hot reloading :shrug: